 How did we evolve as a race believing that we could find happiness in acquiring stuff?

-Have we lost sight of the of the extraordinary power of simplicity.
+Have we become so self-centered on doing more that we have lost sight of the of the extraordinary power of simplicity?

-Perhaps it is that one simple act of kindness we take that could transform our life or the life of another?
+Perhaps it is in performing one simple act of kindness that we could transform our life or the life of another?

-What if that one simple act powerfully impacted someone else’s world and brought them some temporary joy?
+What if that one simple act powerfully impacted someone else’s world and brought them some temporary joy or at least let them know that they were valued?

 How would you ever know…unless you took action?